Questions And Answers About Opioids And Chronic Pain

 This is a wonderful point, and it's such a vexing issue for anyone who treats chronic pain.
 Some of the treatments that have been proven more effective, and safer, and have better outcomes, such as physical therapy, may have a $20 to $40 copay, for each visit, versus an opioid which might have a $5 copay for an entire month's supply.

 So it's a huge problem that insurance companies, I think, need to contend with across the country.
-There are all sorts of hidden additional costs with prescribing an opioid, and in the long run, it may be that using these non-opioid approaches, like physical therapy, and other medications, really provides the best improvement in chronic pain but also lower costs.
+There are all sorts of hidden additional costs with prescribing an opioid, and in the long run, it may be that using these nonopioid approaches, like physical therapy, and other medications, really provides the best improvement in chronic pain but also lowers costs.

 I used to take up to three Percocets a day for pain related to surgeries and injuries, but a couple years ago my doctor told me he was being pressured to stop prescribing opioids for chronic pain.
 So I switched to medical marijuana, and it's working fine.
 How widely is this being discussed in pain medicine — marijuana instead of opioids? — Gary Price, Colorado